pancudaniel7/generalist-code-challenge/CHALLENGE.md

 ## Notes

-- We are not brain hunting people, instead we are looking for passionate people that can integrate with our teams, if you have any questions please contact us at daniel@pragma.gg
+- We are not brain-hunting people, instead, we are looking for passionate people that can integrate with our teams, if you have any questions please get in touch with us at daniel@pragma.gg